Landscaping contractors in

 Frequently Asked Questions

-Do I need a license to do landscaping work in Grand Rapids, MI?
+Do I need a license to start a landscaping business in Grand Rapids, MI?

-What permits do I need for landscaping projects in Grand Rapids?
+What permits do I need for landscape installation in Grand Rapids?

 What insurance do landscaping contractors need in Michigan?